danielcdmconsultores/danielcdmconsultores/README.md

 📼 A Blast From the Past 📼

 Basic Beginnings: Remember when BASIC ruled the world?
 Revisit the golden age of programming with my early projects in this cherished language.

-C-rious 80s: A tribute to the era when C was king, and I was but a young code-slinger honing my skills.
++ C-rious 80s: A tribute to the era when C was king, and I was but a young code-slinger honing my skills.
-Assembler Adventures: Delve into the depths of low-level programming, where I tinkered with bits and bytes to create masterpieces.
++ Assembler Adventures: Delve into the depths of low-level programming, where I tinkered with bits and bytes to create masterpieces.
++ Zx spectrum: Always in my memories Sir Sinclair
++ From 8 bits to the cloud computing world, a quantum leap QL ;-)